History of Political Philosophy

 One of the chief concerns of the Jefferson Center is to help students think about how the society in which they live in constituted, and how it answers the basic questions of who ought to govern and with a view to what purposes.
 The texts discussed below, all of which are taught regularly in the Jefferson Center, represent the best efforts of the human mind to grapple with those fundamental political questions.

 Part of what we hope to make accessible through these readings is the development of distinctly modern republicanism or constitutionalism—characterized by emphasis on securing individual rights as the purpose of government, leaving a wide sphere for individual freedom.
 The readings below give some of the key statements from classical and medieval political thought, and some of the most important critiques of them, which led to the modern approach to politics.
 The list below also represents important late-modern critics of modern liberalism from the radical Left and Right: above all, Rousseau, Marx, and Nietzsche, who saw the consequences of political liberalism firsthand and spoke out against them.

-John of England signs the Magna Carta
+King John signs the Magna Carta

 Aristotle’s Politics is the first comprehensive, philosophic treatise on politics ever written.
 Based on his survey of all of the different regimes known to his time, this book contains Aristotle’s key and massively influential statements on the nature of political life.
 It is also a kind of defense of political life, which portrays in vivid detail what it means to be an involved member of a republic, and tries to show how and why participatory republican life is preferable to absolute rule.

 The best place to begin a study of the Politics is with a careful reading of the first and third books.
 In Book I, Aristotle claims and then elaborates on his claim that human beings are by nature political animals.
 He provides both a brief account of how cities naturally come into being, and an analysis of some of the basic components of the household.